 7. Other online resources

-Apart from these Java interview questions, find time to read these articles as well.
+Apart from these Java interview questions for freshers to experienced programmers, find time to read these articles as well.
 They also contain a wealth of knowledge.

 - Java Flow Control Interview Questions (+ Answers) – Baelbung